microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-aad-auth.md

         return RedirectToAction("Index", "Home");
     }
     ```

-The cached user details are something that every view in the application will need, so update the `BaseController` class to load this information from the session.

 1. Open `Controllers/BaseController.cs` and add the following `using` statements to the top of the file.